Students — Clinical Pastoral Education at St. Mary's Hospital

 • 40-plus hours per week including clinical, on-call and educational activities

-• CPE cohort size includes five residents: 3 CPE residents will serve at Bon Secours St. Mary’s Hospital in Richmond, Va. and two residents will serve at Bon Secours Southside Medical Center in Petersburg, Va
+• CPE cohort size includes six residents: Three CPE residents will serve at Bon Secours St. Mary’s Hospital in Richmond, Va.; two residents will serve at Bon Secours Southside Medical Center in Petersburg, Va.; the second-year resident will rotate across multiple clinical sites.

 • Education: All CPE residency education and supervisory activities will take place at St. Mary’s Hospital.